PepperGo/WebTechnologies/README.md

    * Never know how to start and what to learn?
    * Lots of knowledges are not covered in schoool.
    * Materials, references and videos are so complex online that hard to distinguish whether they are good or not.
-   * Web technologies developed so fast that cannot catch.
+   * Web technologies develope so fast that cannot catch.
    * ...

 The solution is this tutorial, or study-list.